Danacw/DiversityInFilm_DemoDay/README.md

 - An international page which displays an interactive map of similar foreign language films.
 - A low budget page that displays films with budgets less than $15 million.

+**You can access the application here: https://reel-change.herokuapp.com/ **

 ## Folder Structure

 **movie_app/data_cleaning**